Sign up for our newsletter to stay up to date! Sign up

 Occupational Therapy is important to support the achievement and conservation of functions that pertain the day-to-day deployment of activities in children and patients with ZARD.
 Some of our children present with hand and finger deformities and benefit from splinting of the hands.
 Some fingers have “symphalangia,” meaning the finger joints are not there, or other problems of the finger joints, which can be challenging when working on fine motor skills.
 Motor apraxia and spasticity is especially challenging for many patients.

-In the first few years of life, many children with ZARD also struggle with oral feeding or have difficulties coordinating breathing and swallowing, either by anatomical malformations (such as laryngomalacia or cleft palate) or by impairment in the oral motor planning.
+In the first few years of life, many children with ZARD also struggle with oral feeding or have difficulties coordinating breathing and swallowing, either by anatomical malformations (such as laryngomalacia or cleft palate) or by impairment in the oral motor planning, or both.
 This can lead to (recurrent) aspiration pneumonia.
-Some outgrow those challenges and learn to speak as well as eat and drink by mouth.
+Some outgrow those challenges and learn to eat and drink by mouth.
 Others benefit from gastric tubes for nutrition and may taste foods for pleasure as opposed to full nutrition.
 A swallow study is often helpful prior to feeding patients when concern is warranted based on medical history.
 The goal should be overall wellness of the child in terms of nutrition so an individual approach is recommended based on ability.
-Early intervention in pre-verbal and feeding therapies is recommended.

 Some patients have been diagnosed with cortical visual impairment, a visual/ neurological processing issue, and/ or ocular apraxia, including Duane syndrome.
 Issues with the physical structure of the eye are limited, but a few patients have been diagnosed with ptosis, strabismus, exotropia and/ or underdeveloped ocular nerve.